 • More than 99% of women aged 15–44 who have ever had sexual intercourse have used at least one contraceptive method.

-• Among women who are at risk of unintended pregnancy, 89% are currently using contraceptives.
+• Ten percent of women at risk of unintended pregnancy are not currently using any contraceptive method.

-• Eighty-four percent of black women who are at risk of unintended pregnancy currently use a contraceptive method, compared with 91% of their Hispanic and white peers, and 92% of Asian women.
+• Eighty-three percent of black women who are at risk of unintended pregnancy currently use a contraceptive method, compared with 91% of their Hispanic and white peers, and 90% of Asian women.

-• Ninety-two percent of at-risk women living at 300% or more of the federal poverty line are currently using contraceptives, compared with 88% among those living at 0–149% of poverty.
+• Ninety-two percent of at-risk women with incomes of 300% or more of the federal poverty level are currently using contraceptives, compared with 89% among those living at 0–149% of the poverty line.

-• A much higher proportion of married than of never-married women use a contraceptive method (79% vs. 39%).
+• A much higher proportion of married women than of never-married women use a contraceptive method (77% vs. 42%).
 This is largely because married women are more likely to be sexually active.
-But even among those at risk of unintended pregnancy, contraceptive use is higher among currently married women than among never-married women (93% vs. 82%).
+But even among those at risk of unintended pregnancy, contraceptive use is higher among currently married women than among never-married women (93% vs. 83%).

 • Only 2% of at-risk Catholic women rely on natural family planning; the proportion is the same even among those women who attend church once a month or more.